 And no, your 1st grader may not appear to be doing these things, but as they continue to read, hear, and write poetry you’ll see these things emerge.

-Poetry and Photography: A Homeschool Group Study of the Power of Words and Images
+Poetry and Photography: A Homeschool Group Curriculum of the Power of Words and Images

 It’s our hope that this study will be a delightful, fun, and educational tool for your homeschool group.
 These lessons are designed to be covered over a five-week period, but you can adapt them in any way you want!